 By attending a Cambridge Dream programme, participants can:

-- Investigate institutions and courses to make sure they have all the information needed to make the right choices.
+- Receive guidance about degree subjects and universities, led by a professional careers advisor, to make sure they have all the information needed to investigate their options and make the right choices.

 - Learn from a current undergraduate about the specialist subject they are thinking of studying at degree level.

-- Develop the key skills needed to enhance their performance, such as making presentations, solving problems, thinking critically, studying independently, academic writing, leadership, teamwork and creativity.
+- Develop the key leadership skills that are vital for academic and career success in the 21st Century, such as making presentations, solving problems, thinking critically, studying independently, and working collaboratively and creatively.

 - Increase their confidence, commitment, self-knowledge, global awareness and resilience.

 - Nurture their talents and interests in a wide range of academic areas and see the connections between different disciplines and concepts.

 - Create an ongoing ‘personal development plan’ (15-18 years only) which helps them to set clear personal objectives and identify the means to achieve them.

 What is the Cambridge Dream?

 Many people who study at Cambridge describe the experience as a dream come true.

 For over 800 years the University has been a world-leading centre of academic excellence, renowned for its ground-breaking scientific research, its rich literary history and its extraordinary architectural beauty.

 With over 100 Nobel Prize winners, Cambridge has more than any other institution and continues to be home to the most innovative thinkers of the twenty-first century.

 Follow in famous footsteps